Raising ducklings from day old to maturity can be a tricky business. It’s a lot of work! A frequent question I’m asked is “what do baby ducks eat?”

 Unlike chicks, ducklings need an extra “dose” of Vitamin B (specifically niacin) for their bones and bills to grow correctly.
 Without it, your ducklings might end up with crooked legs and/or bills that curve up and do not close correctly.

 Most duckling feed on the market contains that extra booster of Vitamin B.

-If you don’t want to buy extra feed, you can purchase chick starter and easily add extra niacin to their diet with brewer’s yeast.
-Just mix it with the starter feed – 1 pound of brewer’s yeast per 40 pound bag of chick starter is fine.
+If you don’t want to buy extra feed, you can purchase a chick starter and easily add extra niacin to their diet with brewer’s yeast.
+Just mix it with the starter feed – 1 pound of brewer’s yeast per 40-pound bag of chick starter is fine.

 (The brewer’s yeast we sell in the store here is formulated for ducklings, and it contains oregano, echinacea, and garlic – herbs traditionally used to support healthy immune system functions.
 It’s packed with lots of good stuff!)

 What Fruit Can Ducks Eat?
 8 Fruits You Can Feed To Ducklings